State Guide

 Fayette County

 Fayette County (pop. est. 327,534 — U.S. Census Bureau, 2023 ACS) is coextensive with the City of Lexington under a consolidated government structure adopted in 1974.
 Fayette Circuit Court is the primary venue for felony and civil matters; Fayette District Court handles misdemeanors and traffic cases.
-The University of Kentucky's presence creates a steady cycle of address churn in certain Lexington ZIP codes, which is worth accounting for when interpreting address histories from the past decade.
+The University of Kentucky's presence creates a steady cycle of address churn in certain Lexington ZIP codes.

 Boone County

 Boone County (pop. est. 145,504 — U.S. Census Bureau, 2023 ACS) is Kentucky's fastest-growing county and sits in the northern Kentucky Cincinnati metro area.
 Its county seat is Burlington.
 Boone County Circuit and District Courts handle local filings, and because many residents commute to Ohio, records may exist in both states.
-The county's rapid growth means address histories for residents can be outdated quickly — housing construction in areas like Union and Hebron has been continuous for two decades.
+The county's rapid growth means address histories for residents can be outdated quickly.

 Kenton County

 Kenton County (pop. est. 170,197 — U.S. Census Bureau, 2023 ACS) is the most populous of the northern Kentucky counties and contains Covington and Erlanger.
 Its county seat is Covington.
 Kenton Circuit and District Courts cover all local filings.
-The county's urban core in Covington borders Ohio, while its southern suburban areas blend into Boone County — residents near those borders sometimes appear in both counties' records depending on which side of a development line their address falls.
+The county's urban core in Covington borders Ohio, and residents near those borders sometimes appear in both counties' records depending on which side of a development line their address falls.

 Warren County

-Warren County (pop. est. 150,083 — U.S. Census Bureau, 2023 ACS) covers south-central Kentucky with Bowling Green as its county seat and commercial center.
+Warren County (pop. est. 150,083 — U.S. Census Bureau, 2023 ACS) covers south-central Kentucky with Bowling Green as its county seat.
 Warren Circuit and District Courts serve one of the state's faster-growing regional metros.
-The county's proximity to the Tennessee border means that some residents hold addresses near the state line and may appear in Tennessee records as well — particularly for property transactions and vehicle registrations that straddle the border region.
+The county's proximity to the Tennessee border means that some residents near the state line may appear in Tennessee records as well.

 Best sites to review first